-The Hardrock Hundred Mile Endurance Run is an ultramarathon of 102.5 miles in length, plus 33,197 feet of climb and 33,197 feet of descent for a total elevation change of 66,394 feet, at an average elevation of over 11,000 feet.
-This course offers a graduate-level challenge for endurance runs.
+The Hardrock 100 Endurance Run is an ultramarathon of 102.5 miles in length, plus 33,197 feet of climb and 33,197 feet of descent for a total elevation change of 66,394 feet, at an average elevation of over 11,000 feet.
+This course offers a graduate-level challenge for endurance runs and is considered one of the Best Trail Running Events in the Rockies.
 The course is designed to provide extreme altitude, steepness, and remoteness challenges.
 Mountaineering, wilderness survival, and navigation skills are as important in this event as your endurance.

 The run is held on a loop course on 4WD roads, dirt trails, and cross country in Southern Colorado’s San Juan Range, USA.
 In 2023, the run will be in the counter-clockwise direction.
 The run starts and ends in Silverton, Colorado, and travels through Telluride, Ouray, and the ghost town of Sherman, crossing thirteen major passes in the 12,000′ to 13,000′ range.
 Entrants must travel above 12,000 feet (3,700 m) of elevation a total of 13 times, with the highest point on the course being the 14,048′ summit of Handies Peak.
 To complete the event, instead of crossing a finish line, runners are required to “kiss the Hardrock,” a picture of a ram’s head painted on a large block of stone mining debris.